|We are very proud of our school and our dedicated faculty, and welcome you to

 Tuition is based on 48 weeks per year.
 No credit given for holidays or studio closures.
 Tuition is not refundable.

-RETURNED CHECKS ARE CHARGED $25.00 NSF.
+DECLINED CARD PAYMENTS WILL BE CHARGED $25.00 FEE.
 NO EXCEPTIONS Tuition Table

 To determine the proper class level for their age, natural ability and previous training, entering students are required to take

 a placement class arranged by the director or instructor

 To take a minimum number of classes per week depending on level.

 To remain in the required number of classes for their level to remain on pointe.

 To take the minimum number of weekly technique classes for selection in performance dances.

 ADVANCEMENT / EVALUATIONS